Northwest Straits Derelict Fishing Gear Program

 Later that same year, the Commission, Washington Department of Fish and Wildlife (WDFW) and eight other federal and state agencies adopted the State of Washington’s Derelict Fishing Gear Removal Guidelines.
 The guidelines provide a 'framework for the safe and environmentally sensitive removal and proper disposal of derelict fishing gear'.
 They also identify and define the many types of derelict fishing gear, environmental issues, required components of a removal and disposal plan, acceptable removal methods, disposal considerations and types of record keeping and reporting data expected.
 These guidelines set the stage for ongoing gear removals in Puget Sound.

 Since those early days, the programme has gone from strength to strength with derelict fishing gear being constantly located through both fishermen and citizen reports and directed surveys.
+In 2012, Northwest Straits Foundation (NWSF) launched the Reporting, Response, and Retrieval Program to allow reporting and retrieval lost nets before they become derelict.
+This program prevents both the immediate impacts of lost fishing nets and the long-term impacts associated with the accumulation of harmful fishing gear over time.
 Management of the programme has migrated to the Northwest Straits Foundation, a nonprofit corporate partner of the Northwest Straits Commission.
 In Puget Sound, lost gear is reported directly to the Northwest Straits Foundation under the 'no-fault' reporting process.
 WDFW enforcement agents and scientists report derelict fishing gear found during their normal operations.
 Boaters, sport fishermen, divers and beach goers also find and report derelict fishing gear to the Northwest Straits Foundation.
-In an innovative development, the use of high resolution side scan sonar has revolutionised surveying for derelict nets.
+In an innovative development, the use of high resolution side scan sonar has revolutionized surveying for derelict nets.
 It provides much higher accuracy and the ability to survey many more miles per day than under the old techniques of towed underwater cameras and divers.

 The success of the Northwest Straits Derelict Fishing Gear Program has been built on collaboration and strong industry, government and community partnerships.
+Key partners in these programs include Washington Department of Fish and Wildlife, NOAA Marine Debris Program, Puget Sound Treaty Tribes, the seven county-based Marine Resources Committees boarding the marine waters of the Northwest Straits region.
 Government leadership and funding resulting in the 2002 legislation together with the derelict fishing gear removal guidelines provided a strong foundation and legitimacy for the ensuing action programmes.
 Another key lesson was the encouragement given for self-reporting of gear loss under the 'no fault' provisions.

 Identifying and prioritising areas for derelict gear removal throughout Puget Sound has allowed better targeting of limited funds to remove the most dangerous types of gear from the most sensitive areas.